Welcome to the Beatitudes Center for the Nonviolent Jesus!

 Quote for the Day:

-Dear friends of the Beatitudes Center, Blessings of peace to you!
+Dear Friends, Blessings of Christ’s peace to you!